 He returns with a spicy, cinnamon-infused amuse-bouche — pumpkin soup with a dollop of soured cream.

 The wine pairs well with our starter, red snapper, caught in the Wadden Sea, served with celeriac.
 Pol explains he sources his fish from Goede Vissers — who fish using ethical methods, avoiding trawling.
 The tenderness of the fish is enhanced by the buttery, orange-infused sauce in which it’s served.

 He reveals how his working practices have changed markedly over the past three years.
 When he opened Brasserie Midi he took a far more top-down approach.
 Today’s more circular way of doing things means that he can take the occasional break.

 He’s clearly proud of the knowledge transfer that’s taken place to his young team, ensuring customer-facing expertise in his restaurant every day of the week.

 Mushrooms from the forest

-The damp autumn conditions are idea for growing mushrooms.
+The damp autumn conditions are ideal for growing mushrooms.
 A selection of those harvested from the nearby forest feature in the ravioli we’re served on a black plate.

 The flour used to make the pasta has been ground in a local windmill.
 Melted butter moistens the surface of the ravioli.
 The intensity of flavour increases as I chew — mushrooming in every sense.